Catspaw (Star Trek: The Original Series): Production

-Bloch wrote this episode, basing it on a short story of his, "Broomstick Ride" (1957) and also wrote the Star Trek episode, "What Are Little Girls Made Of?"
+Catspaw was the first episode produced in season 2.
+Bloch wrote this episode, basing it on his short story, "Broomstick Ride" (1957).
+He also wrote the Star Trek episode, "What Are Little Girls Made Of?"
 Both mention the "Old Ones".
 The character of Asst.
 Chief Engineer DeSalle previously appeared in the episodes, "The Squire of Gothos" and "This Side of Paradise" wearing a gold command shirt.

-The cloak worn by Gilligan in "Lovey's Secret Admirer" (aired January 23, 1967) was also worn by Korob in "Catspaw" (October 27, 1967).
+The cloak worn by Gilligan in the episode "Lovey's Secret Admirer" of the series Gilligan's Island (aired January 23, 1967) was also worn by Korob in "Catspaw" (October 27, 1967).

+Catspaw was the first episode known for the United Federation of Planets not using money.

+Music

+Star Trek had five musicians employed: Alexander Courage, Jerry Fielding, Gerald Fried, Sol Kaplan, and Fred Steiner.
+Courage wrote the main title theme and the cue Ship in Orbit, a tranquil version of the title theme.
+Fifty-one cues were made during 1968 to 1969.

 Reception

 Critical response

-In 2017, H&I included "Catspaw" in a list of "eerie, disturbing and downright scary" episodes of the series.
+In 2017, Heroes & Icons included "Catspaw" in a list of "eerie, disturbing and downright scary" episodes of the series.
 The list noted that the episode was written by Robert Bloch, writer of the famous psychological thriller Psycho.

 In 2020, Den of Geek ranked "Catspaw" as the 28th scariest episode of all Star Trek franchise television episodes, including later television series.

 In 2021, ScreenRant ranked "Catspaw" the 10th scariest episode of all Star Trek franchise television episodes, including later series.